smsadat-dev/weathersite/README.md

     ☀️ See UV Index, humidity, and wind speed
     📅 Get a 7-day forecast
     🔌 Fully decoupled frontend/backend with secure CORS setup

+📜 License

+    MIT – do whatever you want, just give credit.